harsh2323/Blackjack-code-python/README.md

-Description
+# DESCRIPTION

-This was my first individual project that I worked on for my freshmen year.
+This is the first individual project that I worked on in my freshemen year of college.
-This is a basic Python code which allows you to play blackjack with some minor rules.
+This program will allow you to play blackjack with basic rules

-How To Use
+HOW TO PLAY

-Make sure you have an IDE installed, preferably PyCharm or basic Python IDE.
+Make sure you have a Python IDE installed, preferably PyCharm or Python IDE.
-Paste the code and run it.
+Copy and paste the code and run it!